It’s not hyperbole to say that finding the perfect coffee maker is key to the…

 You have the option of manually filling the water tank or having it plumbed.
 When it is plumbed, you also have an instant hot water dispenser.
 When plumbed, you can brew up to 7.5 gallons of coffee per hour.

-The Heat N' Brew BUNN coffee maker offers a contemporary design and features that make it ideal for the home brewer.
+The Heat N' Brew BUNN coffee maker offers a contemporary design and features that make it ideal for the home coffee brewer.
 It does not have the always-on water tank that most BUNN brewers do.
 But it still uses BUNN's traditional concept of bringing water to the ideal temperature (between 197.6 and 204.8 F) before sprinkling it over the coffee grounds.

 The water reservoir for the Heat N/ Brew machines is located above the coffee grounds.
 While this makes the machine quite tall, it has a very small footprint on your kitchen counter.
 The water reservoir and grounds basket are held aloft by two slanted pillars.
-While looking dramatically different from other BUNN brewers, it is built to last with stainless-steel construction.
+While looking dramatically different from other BUNN brewers, it is built to last with stainless steel construction.

-This brewer is programable.
+This home coffee brewer is programable.
 Just fill the machine with water and coffee grounds.
 Set the digital clock to have the coffee ready when you wake up.
 Even if you don't have it programmed, this brewer can go from cold water to hot fresh coffee in about 10 minutes for a full pot or six minutes for 20 ounces.

-This single brewer is much more flexible than most other single-serve brewers.
+This single serve home coffee brewer is much more flexible than most other single-serve brewers.
 It comes with four different trays that you snap into place.
 Depending on which tray you use, you can brew coffee grounds, soft coffee or tea pods, loose tea leaves, or a K-cup.
 One tray is designed for delivering straight hot water.

 You'll find two buttons on this machine, one marked Brew and the other Pulse.
 Pressing the brew button sprinkles hot water continuously over the coffee or tea.
 For a fuller flavor, use the pulse button.
 This pauses the water to prolong the brewing time, allowing for a deeper extraction.

 The Fast Cup brewer from BUNN is designed for businesses to meet the needs of discriminating customers.
 It can deliver 80 bean-to-cup servings of coffee per hour.
 Each cup takes about 30 seconds to brew.
 Each cup can be customized to your customers' requests.
+One of the fastest bunn coffee makers you can get.

 You can keep costs down with the Fast Cup.
 It takes very little labor to operate.
 You'll also enjoy almost no coffee waste because it is brewed on demand.